hexalellogram/ROMDocumentation/GS5-kltevzw.md

 1. After the phone turns off, boot the device to bootloader and verify that the status shows as "Developer"
 1. Flash TWRP using Odin

+## Custom Recovery
+If the bootloader has been unlocked on a kltevzw, or you are using a klte, TWRP can be installed using Odin.

+Follow the steps on the [TWRP documentation](https://twrp.me/samsung/samsunggalaxys5qualcomm.html) to install it

+## ROMs
+ROMs can be installed on this phone just like any other Android phone, granted the bootloader has been unlocked

+If you have a kltevzw with a Toshiba eMMC (11), only ROMs that specify a bootloader unlock is not required will work.

+If you have a kltevzw with an unlocked bootloader (Samsung eMMC (15) or developer edition), most Galaxy s5 ROMs can be installed.
+Note that some ROMs have a seperate version for the kltevzw.
+Be sure to check if the unified klte build will work on the kltevzw.
+One notable example is LineageOS.
+The builds were seperate until March 2017 when they were unified.

+Regardless, be sure the ROM is for the "klte", the "Qualcomm Galaxy s5", the "GT-900F", etc. Make sure it does NOT say "LTE+" or "Exynos"